Wake Island: American annexation

 Island for the United States of America.

-Although the proposed Wake Island route for the submarine cable would have been shorter by 137 mi, the Midway Islands and not Wake Island was chosen as the location for the telegraph cable station between Honolulu and Guam.
+Although the proposed Wake Island route for the submarine cable would have been shorter by 137 mi, the Midway Islands and not Wake Island was chosen as the location for the telegraph cable station between Honolulu and Guam as part of the Commercial Pacific Cable Company.
 Rear Admiral Royal Bird Bradford, chief of the U.S. Navy's Bureau of Equipment, stated before the U.S. House of Representatives Committee on Interstate and Foreign Commerce on January 17, 1902, that "Wake Island seems at times to be swept by the sea.
 It is only a few feet above the level of the ocean, and if a cable station were established there, costly work would be required; besides, it has no harbor, while the Midway Islands are perfectly habitable and have a fair harbor for vessels of 18 ft draught."